Test Runner (Twister)

 files in the application’s project directory.
 This test application

-identifying a test scenario.
+identifying a Test Scenario.

 Test application configurations are written using the YAML syntax and share the same structure as samples.

-The format of the test scenario identifier shall be a string without any spaces or special characters (allowed characters: alphanumeric and [_=]) consisting of multiple sections delimited with a dot (.).
+The format of the Test Scenario identifier shall be a string without any spaces or special characters (allowed characters: alphanumeric and [_=]) consisting of multiple sections delimited with a dot (

-.All test scenario identifiers within a
+.All Test Scenario identifiers within a Test Configuration (

 testcase.yaml

-file need to be unique.
+file) need to be unique.
 For example atestcase.yaml

 file covering semaphores in the kernel can have:kernel.semaphore